Maniek13/ToDo-ListApp/README.md

 v0.5
 The application allows you to:
 - add task
+- edit task
-- show list of it
+- show list of tasks
 - create reminder which be show like a Windows dialog

 If any notification have been missed, they will appear you at application startup.